 Visit a local swimming pool and bare witness to how Icelanders deal with the winter’s darkness and the cold weather.
 But also, how they harness the geothermal activity their grounds provide.

 May often brings that perfect weather for outdoor activities and hiking is one of the more budget-friendly things you can do in Iceland.
-Mount Helgafell and Mount Esja are very popular hiking trails near Reykjavík and free to do.
+Mount Helgafell and Mount Esja are very popular hiking trails near Reykjavik and free to do.
 They are also very well marked!

 International Workers Day is celebrated in Iceland on the 1st of May and can often affect opening hours of public businesses and shops.
 Keep it in mind when planning your trip.

 On this day all the horse societies around Iceland will host events relating to the Icelandic Horse.
 Simply sign up for a horse riding tour to celebrate!

 The second Sunday in May is Mother’s Day in Iceland.
 It was first celebrated in 1934 and has been an annual event since.
 It is the perfect occasion to treat your mother to a great meal, an adventure tour or simply a hug!
 Many Icelanders like to buy flowers, a cake or a small gift.

 In May the weather should be warmer and calmer than it has been in the months before.
 Even though we might not entirely have reached the summer months yet the snow and icy roads should now be behind us.
 Hopefully resulting in the perfect road trip conditions.